 The Group has incurred operating losses each year since its inception in 2010 and expects to continue to incur net losses for the foreseeable future.
 The Group expects its operating expenses to increase in the future as it increases its sales and marketing efforts, continues to invest in research and development, expands infrastructure and develops by-products.
 These efforts and related expenses may be more costly than expected, and the Group cannot guarantee that it will be able to increase its revenue to offset its operating expenses.
 The Group's operating expenses have increased recently due to general price increases as a result of rising inflation, and the Group has highly limited possibilities in countering such price increases by choosing alternative vendors, materials or similar.
 The Group's operating expenses compared to revenue will also increase if the Group is not able to reach projected harvest volumes going forward, for example if the planned expansion of the Homestead Bluehouse does not lead to a corresponding increase in harvest volumes.
-Revenue growth may slow, or revenue may decline for a number of other reasons, including reduced demand for the Group's product, increased competition, a decrease in the group will not be able to achieve and maintain profitability.
+Revenue growth may slow, or revenue may decline for a number of other reasons, including reduced demand for the Group's product, increased competition, a decrease in the growth or reduction in size of the Group's overall market or if the Group cannot capitalize on growth opportunities.
+If the Group's revenue does not grow at a greater rate than its operating expenses, the Group will not be able to achieve and maintain profitability.
 All of the above factors will affect the Group's business, financial conditions and operating results and will have a material adverse effect on the Group if it is not able to handle its operating expenses in a satisfactory manner or if the Group's projected revenue growth from time to time is not realized.